2016-2017 Undergraduate & Graduate Catalog

 3. Federal Supplemental Educational Opportunity Grants (SEOG).
 These federal grants are awarded to undergraduate students with exceptional financial need.
 No specific GPA is required for renewal; however, students must be making satisfactory academic progress to remain eligible.
 Priority is given to students who qualify for the Federal Pell Grant Program.

 4. Michigan Competitive Scholarship.
 The Michigan Higher Education Assistance Authority (MHEAA) offers scholarships on an annual, renewable basis.
 You must (1) fill out the Free Application for Federal Student Aid (FAFSA) by March 1, (2) demonstrate financial need as determined by the FAFSA, (3) qualify as a result of your performance on the American College Test (ACT), (4) be a continuous resident of Michigan for 12 months preceding the examination date, (5) be a high school graduate with no previous college training, and (6) comply with all other provisions of Public Act 208 and regulations adopted by the MHEAA.
 As a scholarship winner, you are eligible to have your scholarship renewed if you are making satisfactory academic progress, have a cumulative GPA of 2.0 or higher, and continue to demonstrate financial need.
-You must reapply for the scholarship each year by filing the FAFSA before March 1.
+You must reapply for the scholarship each year by filing the FAFSA by March 1.
 You must also satisfy other regulations adopted by the state authority.
 Awards from this program are subject to state funding.

 5. Federal TEACH Grant.
 The Teacher Education Assistance for College and Higher Education (TEACH) grant program provides grants of up to $4,000 per year to students who intend to teach in specified content areas in a public or private elementary or secondary school that serves students from low-income families.
 Contact the Financial Aid Office for more information.